quantumgardener/qg.blog/content/notes/Platinum Trophy.md

 Some games require a multi-player component, or winning the game on a super-hard level (or both) and I'm just not interested in that.
 Most likely not capable either so though the game was great, platinum remains unachievable for me.

 ## Games Where I Have Achieved "Platinum"
 Many player never get one "plat".
 I've been proud to get each one.
 This list reflects the games I have most enjoyed.
-The first three games were on [[Playstation 4]] and those following on [[Playstation 5]].
+The first three games were on [[PlayStation 4]] and those following on [[PlayStation 5]].

 Achievement times are not always contiguous.
 I can leave a game for a long time before returning to it.